Bovine Viral Diarrhea: Background, Management and Control

 When cattle are well vaccinated (as is more common today) and not heavily stressed, the disease is usually much less severe, and often the only visible signs are sporadic abortions and/or repeat breeding.
 However, vaccinated cows exposed to the virus between approximately 60 and 120 days of pregnancy may still occasionally produce persistently infected carrier calves.

 Does this disease cause serious economic losses?

-BVD is currently one of the most costly diseases of cattle.
+BVD is currently one of the costliest diseases of cattle.
 Abortions, infertility, and/or embryonic deaths associated with BVD lead to significantly reduced reproductive performance and increased premature culling.
-These clinical signs are especially marked if one or more BVDV carriers are in the herd.
+These symptoms are especially marked if one or more BVDV carriers are in the herd.
 Animals that develop acute diarrhea and fever may die or have long, costly recovery periods with decreased milk production and/or growth.
 During recovery their immune system is often depressed, making them more susceptible to other diseases.

 How does BVD virus spread?

 Most animals become exposed through contact with other recently infected or persistently infected (carrier) animals that are shedding the virus.
 It is also possible for cattle to become infected via contact with contaminated fomites, such as water buckets, calf feeders, feed bunks, IV equipment, nose leads, clothing or people and cattle trucks.